Are you wondering how your behaviour during pregnancy affects your baby?

 This is where babies learn about the environment they are going to be born in, and they prepare themselves accordingly for survival.
 No wonder she didn’t eat at home, but ate at the nursery: there was no issue with food at her nursery.

-Another aspect that I feel I ought to shine a light on here as it’s pretty important; your baby picks up on how you feel about them.
+Another aspect that I feel I ought to shine a light on here as it’s pretty important;

 So if your pregnancy is an accident as opposed to a deliberate act of conception, then they KNOW.
 If you keep thinking and saying things like I don’t want this baby… they will know.